 • Comparison of the reweighted SPARTAN data with ARAMIS data using a Bayesian framework with ADT as the common comparator across both studies

-The primary efficacy endpoint was MFS.
+The primary efficacy endpoint was metastasis-free survival (MFS).
 Secondary efficacy endpoints included PSA progression, progression-free survival (PFS), and overall survival (OS).
 Tolerability endpoints included the overall incidence of any AEs and serious AEs.
 Efficacy endpoints were estimated using HRs and 95% credible intervals (CrIs), and tolerability endpoints were estimated using ORs.
 For the efficacy (except OS) and tolerability endpoints, the first interim analyses from both the SPARTAN and ARAMIS studies were used to compare ERLEADA and darolutamide.
 For OS, both the first and second interim analyses of the SPARTAN study were compared with the final analysis of the ARAMIS study.

 In the first interim analysis, the median duration of follow-up for the SPARTAN and ARAMIS studies was 20.3 months and 17.9 months, respectively.
 Clinically relevant baseline characteristics were broadly comparable among patients in both studies (Table: Baseline Characteristics).